 Combine that with dormant winter gardens, which leave fewer opportunities for them to forage, and you often need to augment their diet with extra goodies to keep them healthy through the season.

-For happy hens, try a few of these tips and come spring, you’ll have a flock that’s fully coiffed and back on track.
+For happy hens, try these six simple tips for keeping chickens healthy in winter and helping them thrive all season.
+Come spring, you’ll have a flock that’s fully coiffed and back on track.

 1. Supplement your chickens’ diet with store-bought greens.

 Fresh greens in the garden are usually hard to come by in the winter, so you should supplement your chickens’ diet with store-bought salads.
 (Or strike a deal with your favorite farmers’ market merchant to buy all their leftover greens.)

 Choose nutritionally dense, dark greens like kale, collards, chard, and spinach.
 Try to stay away from the cheap stuff like iceberg lettuce, which is basically just green-tinged water.

 Greens (including those lowly weeds) are an important source of vitamins and minerals for chickens, just as they are for humans.

 2. Hang a green piñata in the chicken run.

 Turn feeding time into a little game for chickens who might be cooped up and restless when it’s grim outside.

 I like to hang a head of cabbage inside the run and let the ladies bop it around like a tether ball.
 By the end of the day, all I’m left with is a half-eaten stalk and a piece of string.